fmrico/rep/rep-XXXX.rst

 Coordinate Frames
 -----------------

 The recommended frame identifier is ``mocap``.
-Mocap system drivers can (optinally but recommened, set as a boolean parameter ``publish_tf``) publish the TF that connects frame related to the mocap system with th other existing frames.
+Mocap system drivers can (optionally but recommended, set as a boolean parameter ``publish_tf``) publish the TF that connects frames related to the mocap system with the other existing frames.

-* If the mocap system is used to detect the position of an isolated robot, the ``mocap`` frame will be the parent frame of ``odom``.
-Mocap system drivers can optinally publish the TF that connects both frames.
+* If the mocap system detects the position of an isolated robot, the ``mocap`` frame will be the parent frame of ``odom``.
+Mocap system drivers can optionally publish the TF that connects both frames.

 .. raw:: html